John F. Seiberling Federal Building & U.S. Courthouse

 Key Tenants Main tenants of the building are the District and Bankruptcy Courts, 6th Circuit Court of Appeals, U.S. Attorneys, U.S. Probation and Pretrial Services, U.S. Marshals, Internal Revenue Service, Social Security Administration, Veterans Affairs, and Department of Labor.

-History and Architectural Features The building, built in 1974, is a six-story concrete-reinforced structure and a classical representation of Brutalist architecture.
+History and Architectural Features Constructed in 1974, the Seiberling U.S. Courthouse is a six-story concrete-reinforced structure and a classical representation of Brutalist architecture.
 Its rectangular structure slopes downward from front to back.
-In 2006 the building was officially named for John F. Seiberling.

 The shortcut for this page is www.gsa.gov/seiberlingfbct.